pentamassiv/keyboard/README.md

 If the layout you are looking for is not available, you can easily edit one of the other layouts to adapt it to the missing language.
 You can't break anything with a malformed layout description.
 There is a (basic) fallback layout for exactly those cases :).
 If you made a layout for a missing language, share it with me so others can use it too.

 ## TODO
-So far the code is not really commented but by the end of october I plan on adding tons of diagrams and comments because this is a school project.
+So far the code is commented but by the end of october I plan on adding additional diagrams because this is a school project.
 Within the next months I will add next word prediction and gesture typing to it's functionality.

 ## Debugging